gits-up/gits-up/README.md

 # 💫 About Me:

-Trying to do something new and optimize and previous ones 🤩
+Trying to create something new and reviewing previous ones 🤩

 # 💻 Tech Stack: